patrickbucher/learning-clojure/notes.md

 `actual` (the job of the employee) to the `expected` value.
 This helps keeping the test definition separate from the test examples, which makes it less effortful to add more test cases.

+# Spec

+Clojure programmers are often more concerned with the _shape_ of data rather than its _type_.
+The question is rather "is this a vector of maps each providing a `:name` key?" than "is this a `NamedItemsVector`?".

+The shape of data can be verified by providing functions such as this:

+    (defn employee? [x]
+      (and
+        (map? x)
+        (string? (:name x))
+        (pos-int? (:age x))
+        (string? (:job x))
+        (pos-int? (:salary x))))

+    > (employee? {:name "Dilbert" :age 42 :job "Engineer" :salary 120000}) true
+    > (employee? {:name "Clint Eastwood" :age 82 :role "Dirty Harry"}) false

+This manual approach doesn't scale well.
+Consider matching the shape of strings:
+Writing a state machine manually for every pattern neither scales well.
+Instead, _regular expressions_ are used to describe those patterns.
+The [`clojure.spec`](https://clojure.org/about/spec) library provides facilities to define and check the shape of data; it works like regular expressions for data
+structures:

+    > (require '[clojure.spec.alpha :as s])

+`clojure.spec` is about to be finished, and therefore is used under the namespace `.alpha` for the time being.

+The `s/valid?` function expects a predicate function and a value and returns whether or not the value passes the validation:

+    > (s/valid? number?
+44)
+    true
+    > (s/valid? string?
+44)
+    false

+Multiple predicates can be combined using `clojure.spec/and`:

+    (def n-leq-100
+      (s/and number? #(<= % 100)))

+    > (s/valid? n-leq-100 99)
+    true

+    > (s/valid? n-leq-100 101)
+    false

+A predicate function `n-leq-100` is called a _spec_.
+The whole library and concept is called `clojure.spec`.

+Predicates can also be combined using `clojure.spec/or`, which requires additional keywords describing the checks:

+    (def far-from-zero?
+      (s/or :positive #(> % +10)
+            :negative #(< % -10)))

+    > (s/valid? far-from-zero?
+5)
+    false
+    > (s/valid? far-from-zero?
+15)
+    true
+    > (s/valid? far-from-zero? -5)
+    false
+    > (s/valid? far-from-zero? -15)
+    true

+The keywords `:positive` and `:negative` are useful for providing feedback in case the value fails to match the spec (more of which later).

+Multiple predicates can be combined to build new predicates:

+    (def n-pos? #(>= % 0))
+    (def n-leq-100? #(<= % 100))
+    (def n-even? #(= (mod % 2) 0))
+    (def n-pos-even-leq-100
+      (s/and
+        n-pos?
+        n-leq-100?
+        n-even?))

+    > (s/valid? n-pos-even-leq-100 99)
+    false
+    > (s/valid? n-pos-even-leq-100 98)
+    true

+`spec/coll-of` can be used to check if something is a collection of something:

+    (def coll-of-strings? (s/coll-of string?))

+    > (s/valid? coll-of-strings? ["John" "Doe"])
+    true
+    > (s/valid? coll-of-strings? ["one" "two" "three" 4 "five"])
+    false

+`spec/cat` can be used to create _this_ should follow _that_ specs (descriptive keywords are needed):

+    (def s-n-s-n? (s/cat :s1 string? :n1 number? :s2 string? :n2 number?))

+    > (s/valid? s-n-s-n? ["Dilbert" 42 "Ashok" 21])
+    true
+    > (s/valid? s-n-s-n? ["Dilbert" "Alice" "Dogbert" "Wally"]) false

+Specs for maps can be written using the `keys` function (using the `employees` database from the last chapter `src/company/employees.clj`):

+    (ns company.employees
+      (:require [clojure.spec.alpha :as s]))

+    (def employee-s?
+      (s/keys :req-un [:company.employees/name
+                       :company.employees/age
+                       :company.employees/job
+                       :company.employees/salary]))

+    > (require '[clojure.spec.alpha :as s])
+    > (require '[company.employees :as ce])
+    > (s/valid? ce/employee-s? {:name "Dilbert" :age 42 :job "Engineer" :salary 120000})
+    true
+    > (s/valid? ce/employee-s? {:name "Ashok" :age 27 :job "Intern"})
+    false

+Here, namespace-qualified keys (`:company.employees/name`) have been used.
+However, the `-un` part of `:req-un` means _unqualified_, so the keys of a map value don't have to be qualified in order to match.

+In order to use specs in different locations, they can be stored in a _global registry_ ("global" means JVM-wide) using `clojure.spec/def`.
+This registers an employee record as `:company.employees/employee`:

+    (s/def :company.employees/employee
+      (s/keys :req-un [:company.employees/name
+                       :company.employees/age
+                       :company.employees/job
+                       :company.employees/salary]))

+The spec can be used globally under its global name:

+    > (s/valid? :company.employees/employee
+        {:name "Dilbert" :age 42 :job "Engineer" :salary 120000}) true

+Keywords must be fully qualified in the spec definition because of the global registry, otherwise they could collide with other keywords.
+However, from within the namespace `company.employees`, the shortcut `::name` can be used instead of `:company.employees.name`.
+Thus, the above spec can be simplified:

+    (s/def :company.employees/employee
+      (s/keys :req-un [::name
+                       ::age
+                       ::job
+                       ::salary]))

+`clojure.spec` tries to look up the fully qualified keys in the registry.
+If a spec is found, the value associated with that key is validated against it.
+(Otherwise, no validation takes place.)

+Let's create additional specs for the map keywords:

+    (s/def ::name string?)

+    (s/def ::age int?)

+    (s/def ::job string?)

+    (s/def ::salary int?)

+    (s/def ::employee
+      (s/keys :req-un [::name
+                       ::age
+                       ::job
+                       ::salary]))

+    (s/def ::employees (s/coll-of ::employee))

+    > (s/valid? :company.employees/employee
+        {:name "Dilbert" :age 42 :job "Engineer" :salary 120000}) true
+    > (s/valid? :company.employees/employee
+        {:name "Ashok" :age 27 :job "Intern" :salary "nothing"}) false

+When using heavily nested specs, it's often unclear _why_ a particular value failed to match a spec.
+In this case, `clojure.spec/explain` can be used (just like `valid`):

+    > (s/explain :company.employees/employee
+        {:name "Ashok" :age 27 :job "Intern" :salary "nothing"}) "nothing" - failed: int? in: [:salary] at: [:salary] spec: :company.employees/salary

+`explain` always returns `nil` and prints its result.
+The related function `clojure.spec/conform`, on the other side, returns the (positively) matching value, or `:clojure.spec.alpha/invalid` in case of a mismatch:

+    > (s/conform :company.employees/employee
+        {:name "Dilbert" :age 42 :job "Engineer" :salary 120000}) {:name "Dilbert", :age 42, :job "Engineer", :salary 120000}
+    > (s/conform :company.employees/employee
+        {:name "Ashok" :age 27 :job "Intern" :salary "nothing"}) :clojure.spec.alpha/invalid

+Specs can also be used to validate the arguments of a function.
+One way is to use `:pre` and `:post` conditions with functions (`src/company/core.clj`):

+    (ns company.core
+      (:require [company.employees])
+      (:require [clojure.spec.alpha :as s]))

+    (defn find-by-name
+      "Search for an employee by name (unique result)" [employees by-name]
+      {:pre [(s/valid? :company.employees/employees employees)
+             (s/valid? :company.employees/name by-name)]}
+      (first (filter #(= (:name %1) by-name) employees)))

+A more convenient way is to define those conditions separately from the function using `clojure.spec/fdef`:

+    (s/fdef find-by-name
+            :args (:by-name :company.employees/name))

+Those checks come with a significant performance penalty and are therefore deactivated by default.
+They can be activated by explicitly instrumenting a
+function:

+    > (require '[company.employees])
+    > (require '[clojure.spec.alpha :as s])
+    > (require '[clojure.spec.test.alpha :as st])

+    > (st/instrument 'company.core/find-by-name)
+    > (find-by-name company.employees/employees "Dilbert")
+    {:name "Dilbert", :age 42, :job "Engineer", :salary 120000}

+    > (find-by-name company.employees/employees :dilbert)
+    Execution error - invalid arguments to company.core/find-by-name at ...
+    :dilbert - failed: string? at: [:by-name] spec: :company.employees/name

+This should only be used during development and testing.

+Creating specs provides much information that can be used for generating test data.
+Consider the function `introduce` (`src/company/employees.clj`) and its
+spec:

+    (defn introduce [employee]
+      (str "Hello, my name is "
+           (:name employee)
+           ", I'm "
+           (:age employee)
+           " years old."))

+    (s/fdef introduce :args (s/cat :employee :company.employees/employee))

+    > (st/instrument 'company.core/introduce)
+    > (introduce (find-by-name company.employees/employees "Dilbert"))
+    "Hello, my name is Dilbert, I'm 42 years old."

+Using the `:ret` keyword, the return value of the function can be checked if it contains the static portion of the text:

+    (s/fdef introduce
+            :args (s/cat :employee :company.employees/employee)
+            :ret (s/and string?
+                        (partial re-find #"Hello, my name is ") (partial re-find #"I'm ")
+                        (partial re-find #" years old.")))

+The function must be instrumented for testing:

+    > (require '[clojure.spec.test.alpha :as stest])
+    > (stest/check 'company.core/introduce)
+    ({:spec #object[clojure.spec.alpha$fspec_impl$reify__2524 0x58782ed6
+     "clojure.spec.alpha$fspec_impl$reify__2524@58782ed6"],
+     :clojure.spec.test.check/ret {:result true, :pass? true, :num-tests 1000, :time-elapsed-ms 431, :seed 1622747931886},
+     :sym company.core/introduce})

+The `:fn` keyword can be used to provide a function for performing additional checks.
+The `employee-exists` function gets both the arguments (`args`) and the return value (`ret`) of the instrumented function as arguments.
+The employee's name is extracted, and it is checked, if that name is contained in the return
+value:

+    (defn employee-exists [{:keys [args ret]}]
+      (let [employee (-> args :employee :name)]
+        (not (neg? (.indexOf ret employee)))))

+    (s/fdef introduce
+            :args (s/cat :employee :company.employees/employee)
+            :ret (s/and string?
+                        (partial re-find #"Hello, my name is ") (partial re-find #"I'm ")
+                        (partial re-find #" years old."))
+            :fn employee-exists)

+When dealing with keyword specs, double-check that there are no typos.
+Misnamed keywords won't be validated by a spec.